 Among Us allows you to call Emergency Meetings, where you and other players can debate who to eject into space.
 To do this, you can raise the alarm after spotting a dead body or go to the cafeteria in the north of the map and push the large central button.

-The imposter has a variety of ways to sabotage other players in Skeld.
+The imposter has a variety of ways to sabotage other players in Skeld, just like other Among Us maps.
 They can shut down the ship’s oxygen supplies, which crewmates must then manually restore at O2 stations on the map (the locations of which are indicated by large yellow arrows on the screen).
 The doors to the Lower and Upper Engine, Security, Electrical, the MedBay, Storage, and the Cafeteria can be temporarily locked.
 Disabling Communications hides the task list from crewmates, whilst the lightning symbol will reduce their visibility.
 Finally, the imposter can trigger a reactor meltdown, which requires two crewmates to go to the reactor area to save the ship.

 This map, which takes place on the top floor of a lavish skyscraper, is the smallest of the bunch.
 It doesn’t have security cameras, swapping this mechanic for three sensors at each end of the three-pronged glass bridge on the east side of the map.
 Crossing one of these sensors – marked by orange squares on our map – creates an entry in the doorlog, located in the Communications room just below the bottom left fork of the bridge.
 However, these sensors have a cooldown, meaning you can intentionally trigger one before crossing back over it, changing your direction and potentially misleading players trying to track your movements.

 The imposter can move around extremely quickly using the eleven vents dotted around the map, leaving plenty of options for quick getaways.
 It’s important to bear in mind that the MedBay scan is the only visual task on this map – tasks like clearing asteroids don’t have a visual trigger here, unlike Skeld.
-The emergency meeting button is in the cafeteria in the south-east of the map.
+The emergency meeting button for this Among Us map is in the cafeteria in the southeast.
 Sabotage options are the same for the imposter as in Skeld, although they are not able to lock any doors.
 Mira also features a decontamination chamber, which stops crewmates in their tracks for a few crucial seconds – perhaps when they’re on their way to disable the sabotaged reactor.

 This frozen hellscape is a sprawling map for players to explore, contrasting lakes of molten lava with snow flurries, frozen crewmates, and a frankly worrying specimen chamber.
 Security cameras are back, marked with orange circles on our map.
 This gives you a rough overview of Polus from six different viewpoints and you can view it from the central office.

-Hopefully this helps you get the upper hand next time you boot up Among Us with your friends!
-If you’re just getting started, take a look at our Among Us character list to learn about them, then move onto our Among Us skins guide to check out all of the cosmetics on offer.
+Hopefully, this helps you get the upper hand next time you boot up Among Us with your friends!
+If you’re just getting started, take a look at our Among Us character list to learn about them, then move onto our Among Us hats guide to check out all of the cosmetics on offer.